nifisher/nifisher.github.io/about/index.md

 Using [Jekyll](http://jekyllrb.com/) for page creation.
 At one point I was raiding the [monoChrome](https://github.com/dyutibarma/monochrome) theme for ideas and CSS, but at this point I'm not sure how much is left from there.
-Any other stolen or borrowed code should be linked in the source.
+Any other stolen or borrowed code should be linked in the html source.